-The second generation forecasting model (PRISM-II) is a medium-scale NKDSGE model that is inspired by Gertler, Sala, and Trigari (2008) - in particular, it adds to the core Smets-Wouters style model, a meaningful role for unemployment that arises from labor market search frictions.
+The second generation forecasting model (PRISM-II) is a medium-scale NKDSGE model that is inspired by Gertler, Sala, and Trigari (2008).
+It adds to the core Smets-Wouters style model a meaningful role for unemployment that arises from labor market search frictions.
 The model and features of its estimation are described in detail in the Technical Appendix at the end of this document.
-The new model incorporates the following seven shocks: TFP, matching efficiency, household discount factor ("impatience"), investment specific technology, price mark-up, monetary policy, and government spending.
-The impulse responses of major model variables to these shocks are presented in Figures 13a-g, while the estimated shocks themselves are presented in Figure 12.
+The model incorporates the following seven shocks: TFP, matching efficiency, household discount factor, investment specific technology, price markup, monetary policy, and government spending.